Dhruvesh48/memory-game/README.md

 ![Incorrect option selected](docs/incorrect-card.png)
 ![same option selected](docs/same-card.png)
 - The reset button
-  - This is where user can restart the game anytime they want it will randomise the cards.
+  - This is where the user can restart the game anytime they want and it will randomly place the cards again.
 ![Reset-button](docs/reset-button.png)

 ![Index page image](docs/Index-page.png)